DeepLabCut/DLC2NWB/README.md

 Here we provide utilities to convert DeepLabCut (DLC) output to/from Neurodata Without Borders (NWB) format.
 This repository also elaborates a way for how pose estimation data should be represented in NWB.

 Specifically, this package allows you to convert DLC's predictions on videos (*.h5 files) into NWB format.
-This is best explained with an [example](# Example).
+This is best explained with an [example](https://github.com/DeepLabCut/DLC2NWB/# Example use case:)!

 # NWB pose ontology